PhenomML/Stats285_F23/hw3_instructions.md

 3. How many repos are there now?

+7. Who currently owns Github?

 #### Growth Hacking Github (Lin article)

 Read the "Growth Hacking Github" article by Lin.
 Answer the following questions.

-1The h-index arose as a method to quantify influence of authors in academia.
+1. The h-index arose as a method to quantify influence of authors in academia.
 It assigns a value to the author based on how many citations each paper by the author has gotten.
 In “GitHub Stars and the h-index” Vanderkam creates a similar notion for github repos based on Github Stars.
 In “Growth Hacking Github — how to get github stars” the author identifies some highly-starred repos.
 Name some highly starred repos. name some highly h-indexed-repo authors.

 #### Look-Up Questions